Meet Our Team

 David’s educational background includes an undergraduate degree in Business Administration from Arizona State University, along with a Master of Mass Communication from the Walter Cronkite School of Journalism and Telecommunications at Arizona State University.

 David and his lovely wife Sharon have been married since 1992.
 They are blessed with four remarkable sons – Justin, Tyler, Ryan and Brandon.
 When David is not busy working, he enjoys cooking large family meals and spending time up in Northern Arizona.

 Brandy Petrone has been representing and assisting the firm's private and public-sector clients at the state and local level since 2006 and is a key contributor to the strategic and tactical advice given on legislation, legislative strategy, and work with the Executive and state agencies.
 Petrone has strong expertise in legislative drafting, amending and analysis.
 Petrone also helps coordinate and manage the firm's internship program and provides event management and planning services for the firm's clients.

 Prior to joining the firm, Petrone worked in the nonpartisan Research Staff Department of the Arizona State Senate.
 Petrone spent most of her time in the Senate as the Analyst for the Commerce and Economic Development Committee.
 She also served on the Appropriations and Health Committees.
 In addition to her analyst duties, Petrone helped to grow the competitive legislative and executive internship program, the program that helped her get her start in public affairs, as the Internship Program Coordinator.

 Petrone holds a Bachelor of Science degree in Business Administration, with an emphasis in International Marketing, and a Bachelor of Arts degree in Spanish, both from Northern Arizona University.

-A proud North Dakota native and graduate of North Dakota State University (Go Bison!), Rachelle holds a Bachelor of Science degree in Political Science, History, and Pre-medicine studies.
+A proud North Dakota native and graduate of North Dakota State University (Go Bison!), Rachelle holds a Bachelor of Science degree in Political Science and History.